Bhanudasa

 Bhanudasa (1448–1513) (also spelled as Bhanudas), was a Hindu sant who brought back the sacred image of the god Vithoba back from Vijayanagara to Pandharpur, its original location.
 He was Eknath’s great grandfather.
 As a boy he worshipped the Sun but later came to worship Vithoba.
 He is the subject of two chapters in the Bhaktavijaya.
-His Samadhi situated in solkhambi mandap (exact right side near entrance) of Vitthal temple at Pandharpur.
+His Samadhi situated in Solkhambi Mandap (exact right side near entrance) of Vitthal temple at Pandharpur.

+The King of Vijayanagar Krishnadevaraya had taken the statue of Lord Vitthal back to Hampi as Pandharpur was a unstable region.
+The Idol remained at the Vijaya Vitthala Temple until it was later brought back to Pandharpur by Saint Bhanudas after the fall of Vijayanagara to the Deccan Sultanates after Talikota.